Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$

 The third equality follows from Proposition \ref{whittaker:transition}, applied to $\varphi^0=\theta_{G,L_2}(f^0_2)$.
 Hence $K=\kappa$.
 By definition of the functionals $\theta_{G,L_i}$ one has

 and so $\theta_{G,L_1}=\kappa \cdot \theta_{G,L_2}\circ T$ as required.

 \end{proof}

 It remains to prove Proposition \ref{whittaker:transition}. \begin{proof} The argument is of inductive nature.
 The proof for $D_n$ is by induction on $n$.
 The proof for $E_6$ relies on the result for $D_5$ and the proof for $E_7$ relies on the result for $E_6$.
-In all the cases we use the second identity from Proposition \ref{GK:identities}.
+In all the cases we use the identity (\ref{second:identity}).